What is a learning disability? Is it easy to identify?

 Can learning disabilities be outgrown?

-Perhaps the best answer is to re-phrase the question, and ask, “Can learning disabilities be managed?”
-Can a person develop strategies to work around the disability and acquire skills needed for a successful and productive life?
-The answer to these questions is certainly “yes.”
-In fact, countless individuals across cultures with reported learning disabilities, have made enormous achievements in science, politics, athletics, and the arts. speak for themselves.
+In fact, countless individuals across cultures with reported learning disabilities, have made enormous achievements in science, politics, athletics, and the arts.
 It is thought that Albert Einstein, Thomas Edison, Winston Churchill, Nelson Rockefeller, George Patton, Walt Disney, Tom Cruise, and Cher have had some form of learning disability.

 How to “work around” a learning disability

-What interventions or accommodations help?
-The professionals working with individuals with learning disabilities have found that a multi-sensory, structured, systematic, and repetitious instructional approach has been most effective.
 There are dozens of publications based on the studies and writings of Dr. Samuel T. Orton and Psychologist Anna Gillingham.
 In the 1920’s the two collaborated to develop an effective approach for teaching reading and written language skills to people with learning disabilities.
 Today, this approach is viewed as the most effective in working with individuals with these difficulties.
 The purpose of the Orton-Gillingham approach and related materials is to remediate skills.

 In addition to remediation of skills, however, it is necessary to make accommodations.
 The following are commonly used and accepted by professionals and educators:

 - Use instructor’s lecture notes.
-The student attempts to take his/her own notes during class, but is also provided with a complete copy of the instructor’s notes.
+The student attempts to take their own notes during class, but is also provided with a complete copy of the instructor’s notes.
 The rationale is that unless this is a class in “notetaking” the student with learning disabilities should not be penalized for having difficulty getting the critical information down on paper while listening.

 - Use a proofreader.
 Often a Special Education teacher, tutor, parent, or peer-tutor reads and corrects mechanical errors in written language (e.g. spelling, capitalization, and punctuation).
 Again, emphasis is placed in the knowledge and skills the student has acquired, not on the “means” of acquiring or communicating this knowledge.